nalwayaabhishek/terraform-node/README.md

 2. `terraform apply`
    Executes your terraform scripts(files ending with extension .tf) and incrementaly builds your infrastructure.
    > Note : Some resources are optional, to implement those resources just remove `.sample` from their extension.
 Similarly add `.sample` to scripts you don't want to implement.

-   `terraform apply` will output 4 values:
+   `terraform apply` will output 5 values:
-   - EC2 instance public ip
+   - **NAT/Bastion host public ip & Node instance private ip**
-      Use this ip to ssh into the box in order to check logs,config etc
+      Use this ip to ssh into the bastion host and then into EC2 box in order to check logs,config etc
+      `ssh -i mykey ubuntu@nat_bastion_public_ip`
-      `ssh -i mykey deployuser@node-ip`
+      `ssh -i mykey ubuntu@node_instance_private_ip`
+      `sudo su deployuser`
-   - ELB DNS
+   - **ELB DNS**
       Use this DNS to navigate to the sample app.
       _Note - ELB takes few minutes to set up as the health check interval is set to be 30 sec.
 You can change this value in elb.tf file_
-   - Circle iam user access key & Circle iam user secret key
+   - **Circle iam user access key & Circle iam user secret key**
      Terraform scripts are creating a circle iam user which has full access to S3 & Codedeploy resources.
      Copy these keys to your circle project settings so as to set up automatic deployments with every circle build
         ![alt text](img/circle-settings-interface.png)